dezson/k8s-echoserver/README.md

 # k8s-echoserver

 An echo server deployment for Kubernetes with Ingress.
-Working with [Kubernetes 1.16+](https://kubernetes.io/blog/2019/09/18/kubernetes-1-16-release-announcement/)
+This deployment is compatible with [Kubernetes 1.16+](https://kubernetes.io/blog/2019/09/18/kubernetes-1-16-release-announcement/)
 <br>

 ### Deploy the resources + ingress